Bequest from Your Will

 If you have already included the ASPCA in a bequest or other planned gift, we hope you will let us know.
 Your willingness to be listed as a member of the ASPCA Legacy Society encourages others to follow your example.
 We acknowledge and respect those who wish to remain anonymous, but we urge you to let us know of your plans on a confidential basis, as it allows the ASPCA to plan for the future.

-Legacy Society Newsletter Spring 2024
+Legacy Society Newsletter Fall 2024

 Legacy Society Newsletter

-Spring 2024
+Fall 2024

 [PDF]